singh-akhand/tds-project-1/README.md

 ## Files

-1. `users.csv`: Contains information about 521 GitHub users in Delhi with over 200 followers
+1. `users.csv`: Contains information about 521 GitHub users in Seattle with over 200 followers
 2. `repositories.csv`: Contains information about 51116 public repositories from these users
 3. `gitscrap.py`: Python script used to collect this data